liyanonline/courses/README.md

-#No.	  Class	                  Site	                  Access code
+Welcome to my classes on this site: liyanonline.neolms.com

+To access each class the access code is required:

-*1	    Operations  Management	liyanonline.neolms.com	IISH-AEGZ
+Operations  Management: IISH-AEGZ

-*2	    Management	            liyanonline.neolms.com	FNLH-BPWX
+Management: FNLH-BPWX

-*3     Operational Research    liyanonline.neolms.com  QOPZ-KSMU
+Operational Research: QOPZ-KSMU